How To Plan Your Trip To Varna

 Research the music, food, wine venues and things to do while in Varna

 Do research about your venues of interest.
 Where is the best seafood restaurant to try fresh, local fish?
 Where can you find the best mojitos in town or where is the best place to dance the night away?
 TripAdvisor is a great place for this kind of research.
 You can read the reviews of other visitors and they are usually very helpful!
-Check out their restaurants in Varna section and things to do in Varna.
+And if you’re looking for ready-made itineraries, we’ve got you covered!
+Check out our food guide and entertainment guide to Varna!

 Create a list of landmarks you want to see